Bubobubobubobubo/sardine/README.md

     reactive toolbox.
   - Watch values as they change and propagate them to your musical patterns or code.
 - **Synchronise with other computers / other musical instruments**
-  - **MIDI Clock** In and Out.
+  - **MIDI Clock** Out.
-  - **Link Protocol** support.
+  - **Link Protocol** synchronization.
 - **Make Python code time-aware**
   - Using temporal recursion, you can make any Python code time and tempo aware.
   - Launch any sync or async function precisely in time, with results falling back on time.
-  - Hack your own **Senders** or **Receivers** to turn **Sardine** to your liking!
+  - Hack your own **Senders** or **Receivers** to pattern whatever you see fit!

-Broadly speaking, **Sardine** can be said to have three main features:

-- A **Clock** system capable of syncing itself instruments on other computers.
-  This clock is organizing your **Python** code so that it can be time / tempo aware.
-  Using temporal recursion, **Sardine** is pretty good at describing looping processes, musical patterns, etc...
-- A **Pattern language** that lives inside **Sardine**, designed to make musical sequences/patterns easier and fun to write.
-This is a language focused on generative/algorithmic music making, capable of matching your typical sequencer.
-- **Senders** dispatching your patterns to variouts **outputs** (**MIDI**, **OSC**, **SuperCollider**).
-The list is centered around what I am using but adding a **Sender** is fairly easy to do.
-There is a plan to support more (**DMX**, other audio engines, etc.).

 ## Contributions

-Sardine is currently in the development phase.
-We are still exploring what **Sardine** is and what it could be and you might see some things changing pretty quickly as a result.
-**Sardine** is looking for contributors!
+Sardine is currently in the early development phase.
+We are looking for contributors!
 Anybody is welcome to contribute with code / documentation / thoughts, etc...
 You can contact the **Sardine** community directly on **Discord** or **PM** me if you have specific questions.

 ### Documenting Sardine

 **Sardine** is a **Python** library that you learn to use as a musical instrument.
 For this reason, documentation is of paramount importance so that others can learn your cool tricks too :).
 The documentation resides in the `docs/` folder.
 It is a bunch of loosely organised Markdown files.
 You can contribute by editing these files and adding the missing bit of information you would like to see being updated or added.

-The majority of the source code lives in the `sardine/` folder.
+Source code is contained to the `sardine/` and `fishery/` folder.
 Most functions are already documented but the architecture of **Sardine** needs some time to get used to.
 You can contact me directly if you would like to learn more about it.
 There are no contributions rules for the moment, and I will explore each and every request that you would like to propose!